-The ongoing global pandemic has prompted more and more companies to recognize that a large chunk of their workforces can successfully operate outside of traditional office setup.
-In fact, a recent Gartner survey revealed that nearly 75% of CFOs agreed to shift at least 5% of their employees to a WFH model for the long-term.
+The ongoing global pandemic has prompted more and more companies to recognize that a large chunk of their workforces can successfully operate outside of the traditional office setup.
+In fact, a recent Gartner survey revealed that nearly 75% of CFOs agreed to shift at least 5% of their employees to a WFH model for the long term.

 “We’ve learned a lot over the past two months and have watched our teams pull together from their homes to keep the company moving forward,” explains Rich Barton, the CEO of Seattle-based Zillow, an online real estate database company that plans to function remotely until the end of 2020, “I expect this will have a lasting influence on the future of work…and home,” he adds.

 In the last few months, well-known industry giants like Google, Salesforce—and even Nationwide Insurance, the 95-year-old financial services behemoth, have hinted towards remote work becoming a permanent addition to their businesses moving forward.